R&B Music of 1980s and 1990s

 8. Tony!
 Toni!
 Toné!

-Starting in the late 80s and ending a successful career in the late 90s, this trio, featuring Raphael Saadiq, would become known for singles like “Anniversary”, “Whatever You Want”, “If I Had No Loot”, “Feels Good”, “It Never Rains (In Southern California)”, and many more while solidifying themselves as one of the best rhythm and blues groups of all-time.
+Starting in the late 1980s and ending a successful career in the late 1990s, this trio, featuring Raphael Saadiq, would become known for singles like “Anniversary”, “Whatever You Want”, “If I Had No Loot”, “Feels Good”, “It Never Rains (In Southern California)”, and many more.

 10. Gerald Levert.